lidia-veli/Computer_Vision_Project/README.md

 ## Overview

-Multi-class image classifier for 29 characters from *The Simpsons*, built as part of the Computer Vision module of the MSc in Artificial Intelligence.
-The project compares six model architectures — from a fully connected baseline to fine-tuned deep transfer learning models — achieving **97.08% test accuracy** with the best configuration.
+Multi-class image classification problem for 29 characters from *The Simpsons*.
+This project compares six model architectures, from a fully connected baseline to fine-tuned deep transfer learning models, achieving **97.08% test accuracy** with the best configuration.

 ---